 - 4.7 The Board will meet quarterly, with a rolling twelve months forward plan in place.
 The frequency of meetings can be increased if necessary when the level of business requires.
-These meetings are the ordinary meetings of the Board and are supplemented by monthly full board teleconferences. - 4.8 Additional Board meetings may be scheduled to support the main Board meeting, where the pace of change or volume of work requires more regular meetings of the Board.
+These meetings are the ordinary meetings of the Board and are supplemented by monthly board teleconferences to enable the Executive to update the Board on GLAA matters. - 4.8 Additional Board meetings may be scheduled to support the main Board meeting, where the pace of change or volume of work requires this.
+Subject to meeting the notice and quorum requirements, monthly board teleconferences may be designated as decision making board meetings.